shimlab/BLAZE/README.md

 Oxford Nanopore sequencing, Demultiplexing, Single Cell, Barcode.

 # Overview
-Combining the single-cell RNA sequencing technology with Nanopore long sequencing enables the isoform level analysis in single cell.
-However, due to the relatively high error rate in Nanopore reads, the demultiplexing of cell barcode(cellBC) and Unique molecular Identifier (UMI) is challenging.
-This is a tool for identify cellBC solely from Nanopore reads.
+Combining single-cell RNA sequencing with Nanopore long-read sequencing enables isoform level analysis in single cells.
+However, due to the relatively high error rate in Nanopore reads, the demultiplexing of cell barcodes(cellBCs) and Unique molecular Identifiers (UMIs) is challenging.
+This tool enables the accurate identification of cellBCs solely from Nanopore reads.
+The output of BLAZE is a cellBC whitelist that can be utilised by downstream tools such as FLAMES to quantify genes and isoforms in single cells.

 # Installation